CenturyLinkCloud/mdw/docs/guides/MicroServicesCookbook.md

   ```json
   { "orderId":"12345678"}
   ```
 - To create an Event Handler, right-click on your MyServices package in Process Explorer and select New > Event Handler > External Event Handler and populate the wizard page as illustrated.
+The MyEventHandler will generate a JSON file which will be used to create the external event in MDW.
 The Message Pattern in this case represents an XPath expression that tells MDW that matching requests should go through this handler.
 The built-in Process Launch handler simply runs an instance of the selected process, passing along the request document.
 Note: If you're using a shared database you'll want to make your Message Pattern unique.

   ![xml formatter](images/orderEventHandler.png)